olavolav/uniplot/README.md

 The `plot` function accepts a number of parameters, all listed below.
 Note that only `ys` is required, all others are optional.

+There is also a `plot_to_string` function with the same signature, if you want the result as a list of strings, to include the output elsewhere.

 ### Data